arjun921/cookiecutter-kubernetes-deployment/README.md

 # cookiecutter-kubernetes-deployment

+Trying to make a Kubernetes deployment but can't seem to make sense on how to create the YAML?

+Got the service running but can't seem to scale up on load?

+Cookie cutter is here for the rescue.

+Just install the cookiecutter package and generate a YAML ready for  `kubectl apply`.

+> All you need is a running Kubernetes cluster with metrics-server for this to work!

-A cookiecutter template for creating kubernetes deployment with CPU based autoscaling.
+This repository is a cookiecutter template for creating Kubernetes deployment with CPU based Autoscaling.
 Default values deploy a simple flask based IMDB clone.

 ## How to Run